More results...

 IoT devices have no native security capabilities

-Almost all devices connected to a network including routers, switches, and mobile devices either have some necessary security capabilities.
+Almost all devices connected to a network including routers, switches, and mobile devices have some necessary security capabilities.

 However, many IoT devices were never designed to be part of a managed corporate network.
 So there is no possible way to deploy an agent to equip these devices with security capabilities.